 But hydrogen molecules can also react with hydroxyl radicals, turning them back into water (H2O).
 A lot of hydrogen in the atmosphere might use up all the detergent.

 “If you emit some hydrogen into the atmosphere now, it will lead to a progressive build-up of methane in the following years,” says lead author Dr Matteo Bertagni, a researcher from the High Meadows Environmental Institute at Princeton University, US.

 “Even though hydrogen only has a lifespan of around two years in the atmosphere, you’ll still have the methane feedback from that hydrogen in 30 years from now.”

 The researchers found that, if the world switched to a green hydrogen-based economy but more than 9% of that hydrogen leaked into the atmosphere, it would increase the amounts of atmospheric methane.

 If we transitioned to a blue hydrogen-based economy (where hydrogen is made from methane, and the emissions are captured and stored), methane emissions would need to stay under 1% to avoid a negative effect.

 Even if methane leakages were kept under 0.5%, hydrogen leakages would still need to be under 4.5% to stop atmospheric methane from increasing.

 “It’s imperative that we are proactive in establishing thresholds for hydrogen emissions, so that they can be used to inform the design and implementation of future hydrogen infrastructure,” says senior author Professor Amilcare Porporato, also at Princeton.

-In their paper, the researchers point out that hydrogen is a very small and difficult to trap, making it hard to estimate how much hydrogen will actually be leaked as more gets made.
+In their paper, the researchers point out that hydrogen is a very small and difficult to trap molecule, making it hard to estimate how much hydrogen will actually be leaked as more gets made.